-A stop loss point of 10% to 20% lower than what you bought is a good and safe bet if the beta indicator (an indicator that shows how volatile the stock is relative to the market) is between zero and two.
-Alternatively, you can set a lower stop loss if the stock has a beta indicator of more than three or find an important level to rely on such as a 52-week low, moving average or other significant point.
+A stop-loss point of 10% to 20% lower than what you bought is a good and safe bet if the beta indicator (an indicator that shows how volatile the stock is relative to the market) is between zero and two.
+Alternatively, you can set a lower stop-loss if the stock has a beta indicator of more than three or find an important level to rely on such as a 52-week low, moving average or another significant point.

 3. Where do you want to get out at?